MrxSolo/Universe/README.txt

 18. Temporary Tables

-Definition: Tables created temporarily in a session that get dropped automatically when the session ends.
+Definition: Tables created temporarily in a session that get dropped automatically when the session ends

 Syntax:

 CREATE TEMPORARY TABLE temp_table_name (column definitions);

-Usage: Store intermediate results during complex queries or data processing.
+Usage: Store intermediate results during complex queries or data processing

-Scope: Exists only during the current session.
+Scope: Exists only during the current session

-Global Temporary Tables: Some databases allow global temp tables accessible to multiple sessions but have their own scoping rules.

 19. Common Table Expressions (CTEs)

-Definition: Temporary result sets that can be referenced within a SELECT, INSERT, UPDATE, or DELETE statement.
+Definition: Temporary result sets that can be referenced within a SELECT, INSERT, UPDATE, or DELETE statement

 Syntax: WITH cte_name AS (SELECT column1 FROM table WHERE condition) SELECT * FROM cte_name;

-Recursive CTEs: Used for hierarchical data processing, such as organization structures.
+Recursive CTEs: Used for hierarchical data processing

 20. User and Access Control